hullcss/hullcss-site-jet/src/pages/events/BoardGame_Night_Sober_Social_Free.md

 ---
-layout: "base.html"
+layout: base.html
-tags: "event"
+tags: events
-title: "BoardGame Night [Sober Social, Free]"
+title: BoardGame Night [Sober Social, Free]
-date: "2022-10-06"
+date: 2022-10-06
 teaser: "For this week's social, #hullCSS will partner with the Board Games Society!
-We'll be in Room 3 of the Students' Union Building (First Floor) *Lift Accessible*
-Although we will provide games and some light bytes (snacks), feel free to bring additional games and food with you.
+We'll be in Room 3 of the Students' Union Building (First Floor) *Lift Accessible* Although we will provide games and some light bytes (snacks), feel free to bring additional games and food with you. **Sober Social** This activity should be attended sober.
-**-- Sober Social --**
-This activity should be attended sober.
 No alcohol will be provided or allowed into the event.
 Soft drinks may be consumed."
 ---

 # BoardGame Night [Sober Social, Free]